runemadsen/Cakemix/README.md

 A GET request to `www.itpcakemix.com/project/cats/user/abc123` will return all data for the project named "cats" that also has the user named "abc123".

 **Getting all data for a custom name**
 A GET request to `www.itpcakemix.com/key/need_food/value/YES` will return all data that has a name of "need_food" and a value of "YES".
+Although this is possible, getting data via "user" and "project" is the recommended (and fastest) way to interact with the API.

+### What data is on there anyway?

+If you visit www.itpcakemix.com you will see a list of all data with "project" or "user" attached